pauljones0/facebook-marketplace-rss/README.md

 ## Docker Container

-To run the application in Docker, leave the `server_ip` and `server_port` fields as default and mount your configuration directory, then run:
+To run the application in Docker, leave the `server_ip` and `server_port` fields as default, mount your configuration directory, then run:

 ```bash
 docker run --name fb-mp-rss -d \